julianencisoizquierdo/French_restaurants_with_Rstudio/README.md

 ## Instructions
 Three files needed for running the code are:
 - `df_france.rds`: this dataset contains information about more 33,584 French restaurants.
-The attributes include the location, the price level, the features, the type of cuisine, amongst others.
+The attributes include the location, the price level, the features, the type of cuisine, amongst others
 - `df_paris_arrond.rds`: it contains information about certain geometric features of the different arrondissements
 - `df_paris_regions.rds`: it cointains geometric information about the departments (i.e: the elements of the arrondissements)
 - `df_paris_regions_centroid.rds`: it contains some geometric information about the departments as well.
 In this case, the unique identifier of the departments are contained in the column l_qu.